Hôtel de Besenval: Extravagance on a grand scale: The nymphaeum

-At the beginning of the 1780s, it was the reign of King Louis XVI with his wife Queen Marie-Antoinette at his side, the art-loving baron could already look back on an impressive military career.
+At the beginning of the 1780s, during the reign of King Louis XVI and his wife, Queen Marie-Antoinette, the art-loving Baron de Besenval could already reflect on a distinguished military career.
 After being appointed Lieutenant-Général of the King's Armies on 25 July 1762 on the recommendation of Étienne-François de Choiseul-Beaupré-Stainville, Duc de Choiseul, he was appointed Gouverneur militaire of Haguenau in 1766 and Lieutenant-Colonel of the Swiss Guards Regiment on 25 August 1767.
-Furthermore, on 24 September 1781, he was promoted to Commandant en chef of the troops and garrisons in the interior of France.
+Furthermore, on 24 September 1781, he was promoted to the rank of Commandant en chef of the troops and garrisons in the interior of France.
 As such, all troops and garrisons within France were subordinate to him with the exception of the city of Paris.
-This specifically included the following seven provinces: Île-de-France (without Paris), Soissonnais, Berry, Bourbonnais, Orléanais, Nivernais, Touraine and Maine.
-The security of the city of Paris was ensured by the city's regular Guard troops and the Guards of the Parlement de Paris.
-In addition, after the riots of 1788, an infantry regiment of the French Guards and an infantry regiment of the Swiss Guards also ensured peace and order in Paris.
+This specifically included the following provinces: Île-de-France (without Paris), Soissonnais, Berry, Bourbonnais, Orléanais, Nivernais, Touraine and Maine.
+The security of the city of Paris was ensured by the city's regular Guard Troops and the Guards of the Parlement de Paris.
+In addition, following unrest in 1788, companies of both the French Guards and the Swiss Guards were deployed in Paris in support of public order.

 Pierre Victor de Besenval wished that his residence would reflect his achievements and his status.
 It was therefore only consequent that, in 1782, he employed the celebrated architect Alexandre-Théodore Brongniart to enlarge and transform his residence on the Rue de Grenelle.
-Among Brongniart's additions were a long gallery with a skylight for the baron's constantly growing art collection, a dining room, the replacement of the small annexe on the east side of the garden façade dating from the time of Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, Évêque de Rennes, (the évêque's former Chinese cabinet) with a larger annexe, which now houses the ambassador's library (next to the dining room), and a unique extravagance: A nymphaeum – a private bath with an elliptical pool in the antique style.
+Among Brongniart's additions were a long, skylit gallery for the baron's constantly growing art collection and a dining room.
+He also replaced the small annexe on the east side of the garden façade – dating from the time of Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, Évêque de Rennes, (whose former Cabinet chinois it housed) – with a larger annexe, which now contains the ambassador's library.
+Brongniart also introduced a unique extravagance: A nymphaeum – a private bath with an elliptical pool in the antique style.